ChrisLaRocque/gatsby-transformer-markdoc/gatsby-transformer-markdoc/README.md

 import MarkdocReact from "gatsby-transformer-markdoc/components/MarkdocReact"
 ```

-This component allows you to use the Markdoc React renderer, just pass it the usual arguments.
+This component allows you to use the Markdoc React renderer, just pass it the usual arguments. `/site/src/pages/using-react-component.tsx` has an example.

 ### `rawContent`

-The Markdown/Markdoc file in string form to be renered.
+The Markdown/Markdoc file in string form to be rendered.

 ### `config`

-The Markdoc Config options object as outlined [here](https://markdoc.dev/docs/syntax#config)
+The Markdoc Config options object as outlined [here](https://markdoc.dev/docs/syntax#config).
+Ideally in the future this would fallback to the pluginOptions by default.

 ### `components`

 The React components to be used by the renderer.
-More [here](https://markdoc.dev/docs/render#react)
+More [here](https://markdoc.dev/docs/render#react).